What is a firewall? This is one of the best tools you can use to protect your computer from attacks.

 Types of Firewall

 Firewalls come in both software and hardware form, called “host-based” and “network-based” firewalls, respectively.
-Both types protect against dangerous traffic when you are connect to a public network.
+Both types protect against dangerous traffic when you are connected to a public network.

 On the other hand, a network-based firewall is a combination of hardware and software systems.
 It protects the whole network.
 This physical hardware sits between your network and gateway and protects everything on the network.
 Modern routers often have in-built firewall technologies.